OSUPCVLab/PCVLabDrone2021/README.md

 ## Additional Notes
 - Discussions or questions are welcomed.
 Please contact wei.909@osu.edu
 - Our test flight is done around Ohio State University main campus.
-If you want test around your target area, please recollect satellite image, GIS mask and rebuild featurebase.
+If you want test around other place, please recollect satellite image, GIS mask and rebuild featurebase.